Click a player's name on the right to view their profile

 2013: Re-signed with Minnesota United FC in late February, rejoining the team at the conclusion of the 2012-2013 MISL season with the Missouri Comets.

-After winning the 2012 regular season championship with the San Antonio Scorpions, Aaron Pitchkolan signed with the Stars in January 2013, giving the Stars options in both central midfield and central defense and years of experience across the American professional soccer landscape.
+After winning the 2012 regular season championship with the San Antonio Scorpions, Aaron Pitchkolan signed with Minnesota in January 2013, giving United options in both central midfield and central defense and years of experience across the American professional soccer landscape.

 - A versatile player who can play as either a midfielder or a center back.